I took a look at Prolific surveys as I know plenty of readers of this site are on the lookout for side gigs to earn them a little extra money.

 Once you’re signed up, you’re pointed in the direction of “pre-screening questions” that make you eligible for more surveys.
 The theory is that the more of these you fill in, the more Prolific know about you, which gives you more opportunity to be matched to relevant surveys.

 I completed a considerable number of these questions (around 70, from a quick count), but there remain dozens more available to me.
-If I had lots of time, I’d be tempted to complete more, and see if it had a notable effect on the number of surveys available to me.
-As and when I do, I’ll update this review if it makes any noticeable difference to my results.
+One day I may find myself tempted to complete more, to see if it has a notable effect on the number of surveys available to me.
+As and when I do, I’ll update the review.

 Prolific Surveys: Rates and Payments

 On the face of it, the rates for surveys on Prolific look pretty decent.
-However, I feel it’s a little disingenuous that they present them as an hourly rate.
+However, I feel it’s slightly disingenuous that they present them as an hourly rate.

-It’s all well and good saying that getting involved in a survey equates to a rate of £15 ($20) per hour, but it’s actually pretty meaningless when it’s, as per the example, a two-minute survey than really bags you just 50 pence!
+It’s all well and good saying that getting involved in a survey equates to a rate of £15 ($20) per hour, but it’s actually pretty meaningless when it’s, as per the example, a two-minute survey than really bags you just 50 pence (63 cents!)

 You need to provide PayPal account details so you can be paid for the surveys you complete, or you have the alternative of using Circle Pay.
 You can also opt to donate your survey income to charity.